By doing this, stock market legends Jesse Livermore and Richard Dennis made millions.

 In case you’re wondering, it’s not at all difficult if you follow our simple rules.
 I’ll explain more about how it works shortly.

 Now, as you may be aware, what I’ve just described is not the mainstream view of how you should be investing.

 Far from it.

 In fact the Saltydog system goes completely against what most investment advisors, professionals, fund managers, gurus and journalists tell you to do.

 These experts all say that private investors should not attempt to get in and out of the market.
 They think that anyone who tries to do so is mistaken and will lose money.
 They tell you to stick to ‘passive’ investing.

 So you’re probably wondering…

-… if all these investment professionals say that “timing the market” is impossible for a private investor like me, then how can the Saltydog method work so well?
+… if all these investment professionals say that “timing the market” is impossible for a private investor, then how can the Saltydog method work?